Cultural depictions of Edward III of England: Literature

 Edward appears in Maurice Druon's series of historical novels Les Rois maudits (The Accursed Kings).
 In the 1965 novel The King is a Witch by Evelyn Eaton, Edward is covertly a follower of a pagan "Old Religion".

 Edward is a major character in The King's Mistress by Emma Campion and her Owen Archer mystery novel The Lady Chapel (1994) under the name Candace Robb.
 He appears in the 2000 Bernard Cornwell novel Harlequin, as well as in the 2007 Ken Follett novel World Without End, the sequel to Pillars of the Earth.
 Edward also appears briefly in The First Princess of Wales by Karen Harper.

+Jaehaerys Targaryen from the A Song of Ice and Fire series draws heavily from Edward III for inspiration.
+The in-universe history textbook Fire & Blood explains his reign at length.
+Both came to the throne at 14 after the death of their weak fathers, eventually overthrew their mothers’ lovers as regent, spent most of their early reigns healing the divisions of internal conflict, were significant modernizers of their kingdoms, saw a great plague kill many of their loved ones and advisors, had about a dozen children, took downturns after the death of their wives, and reigned for so long that they were succeeded by a grandson.

 Screen adaptations

 Edward III has rarely been portrayed on screen.
 He was portrayed by Charles Kent in the 1911 silent short The Death of King Edward III and by Michael Hordern in the 1955 film The Dark Avenger, about Edward, the Black Prince.
 As a boy he has been portrayed by Stéphane Combesco in the 1982 French TV adaptation of Marlowe's play and by Jody Graber in Derek Jarman's 1991 version.
 In World Without End (2012), Blake Ritson portrayed Edward III.

 Jean-Louis Broust portrayed Edward III in the 1972 French TV adaptation of Druon's Les Rois maudits novels, and Aurélien Wiik played the role in the 2005 French TV adaptation.
+A new adaptation of the novels for film is expected to go into production in 2026.

 Edward is implied to be the son of Isabella and Scottish patriot William Wallace in the 1995 film Braveheart.
 This is historically impossible, as, at the time of Wallace's execution in 1305, Isabella was still only ten years old, and this was seven years before Edward was born.

-It is extremely unlikely that Wallace and Isabella ever met.
+Video Games

+Edward III is one of the available playable characters in Crusader Kings II's late Medieval start date.